 grading criteria and expectations, for example grading rubrics

-ABSENCES: absence policies conditions under which assigned work and/or tests can be made up

-the instructor’s general general policy cannot require documentation should be made clear to students

-absences related to religious accommodations that are in accord with the university discrimination policy (Section GG). (see Office of the Provost approved language)

-What steps students can take if they are unable to attend classes for an extended time due to a crisis, serious illness or injury, or hospitalization?
-(Can just link to language on Dean of Students “Emergency Academic Notification” process here: https://dos.uoregon.edu/dos-faq)
+ABSENCES: clear absence policy that is pedagogically appropriate for the specific course.
+Policy should make clear how absences affect grades and the conditions under which assigned work and/or tests can be made up.
+Remember that University Health Services, which includes Counseling Services, does not provide doctor’s notes to excuse absences for illness so consider this in determining course policy.
+Instructors also need to understand university policies for absences related to religious observance, student participation in university-sponsored events, mandatory first class attendance, AEC accommodations, and the Dean of Students “Emergency Academic Notification” process (see Appendix)

-MATERIALS AND ACTIVITIES: lists of any required readings, assignments, examinations, special materials and extracurricular activities
+.MATERIALS AND ACTIVITIES: lists of any required readings, assignments, examinations, special materials and extracurricular activities

-CLASSROOM BEHAVIOR: statement on expected classroom behavior (e.g., use of pagers, cell phones, recording devices)
+CLASSROOM BEHAVIOR: statement on expected classroom behavior (e.g., use ofcell phones, recording devices, etc.)

 UNIVERSITY POLICIES: statement on or link to policies on (see Office of the Provost approved language):